 Telehealth: Maybe It’s Finally Time

-One of the existing industries which 2020 is likely to transform is telehealth.
 The startups which launch in 2020 will include a major new generation of telehealth companies.
 There is, of course, the obvious fact that the vast majority of health visits have been moved to video calls, but its implications go beyond a simple shift in delivery mechanism.

 Historically, nota bene, the wave of startups that gets to scale is generally not the first wave that emerges.
 For example, there have been multiple waves of virtual reality (VR) startups, and we still aren’t living in a Ready Player One world.